-Regulation of inflammation and angiogenesis in cancer and eye disease, by histidine-rich glycoprotein
+Regulation of inflammation and angiogenesis by histidine-rich glycoprotein (HRG)

-Satoshi Honjo, Oriol Noguer, Frank Roche, Miguel Sainz Jaspeado, Ross Smith
+Hiroshi Kaito, Oriol Noguer, Frank Roche, Miguel Sainz Jaspeado, Ross Smith

 The heparin-binding plasma protein HRG was originally identified as a regulator of tumor angiogenesis (Olsson et al., Can Res 2004, Dixelius et al., Blood 2006).
 We have shown in a number of models that expression of HRG in tumors results in reduced primary tumor growth and reduced metastatic spread.
 These effects of HRG depends on polarization of macrophages from an M2 to an M1 phenotype (Rolny et al., Cancer Cell 2011), accompanied by reduced production of angiogenic growth factors and promotion of an anti-tumor immune response.
-In accordance, peritoneal macrophages in the hrg^{-/-} mouse are arrested in M2, with 10-fold upregulated M2 markers, and the knockout mice grow larger tumors with increased metastatic spread (Tugues et al., Can Res 2012).
-We presently have two major goals with our research on HRG: To identify the receptor mechanism, and to manage the transition to a clinically applicable therapeutic for retinopathies and for caner.
+In accordance, peritoneal macrophages in the $hrg^{-/-}$ mouse are arrested in M2, with 10-fold upregulated M2 markers, and the knockout mice grow larger tumors with increased metastatic spread (Tugues et al., Can Res 2012).
+Iodinated HRG binds specifically to mononuclear phagocytes and depletion of these cells using neutralizing CSF1R antibodies leads to accumulation of HRG in blood (Tugues et al., PlosOne 2014).
+Current aims include to identify the HRG-binding molecule, the HRG receptor, on mononuclear phagocytes, and to explore the potential therapeutic benefit of HRG in combinatorial cancer immunotherapy.